capyBearista/llm-network-analyzer/README.md

 ## Usage
 1. Place your Suricata `eve.json` log file in a known location.
+2. Configure the desired model name and endpoint in `config.yaml`.
-2. Run the analyzer:
+3. Run the analyzer:
    ```bash
    ./run_analyzer.sh /path/to/eve.json
    ```
-3. The script will print a summary to the console.
+4. The script will print a summary to the console.

 Note: The script is set to analyze only the last 100 lines.